semohar/bikeability/README.md

-A personal data integration and routing project to ingest and transform publically available data (traffic levels, road conditions, weather, accident history, etc) to generate an optimal biking path.
+A personal data integration and routing project to ingest and transform publically available data (traffic levels, road conditions, weather, accident history, etc) to generate an optimal biking path and serve the result via web application.

 # Project Progress Log